The Architecture and

 The photobook concludes with a section (including a series of poignant photographs) that considers the need to maintain effective sustainability policies to protect the architectural heritage of Bath and to also consider environment in which we live.

-If you have any comments or questions, then please use this form to get in touch:
+If you have any comments or questions, then please use the following form to get in touch.